Skip to main content

-This article outlines five proven promotional strategies for energy suppliers and utility brands, drawing on the mechanics that drive meaningful acquisition, activation, and retention in a commoditised market.
+This article covers five proven promotional strategies for energy suppliers and utility brands, each grounded in a real campaign currently running in the Irish or UK market.
 Whether you are a challenger brand trying to take share or an incumbent looking to protect your base, these approaches translate directly to commercial results.

 Utilities occupy a unique position in the promotional landscape.
 Unlike FMCG or retail, the purchase decision is low-frequency, high-involvement, and largely driven by dissatisfaction rather than aspiration.
 Most customers only think about their energy supplier when their bill arrives or when something goes wrong.